Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Perihelion precession

 \section{Perihelion precession}

 In this section we test the string model with planetary precession data in the solar system.
-In~\cite{Iorio:2009}, anomalous precessions for Mars and Saturn was reported, for which no explanation within the the standard paradigm seems to exist.
-It is thus an interesting laboratory to test our string model and ask if the string gauge field can explain the reported anomalous precession.
-Furthermore, this also serves as a check of the string model independent of the galaxy rotation curves.
-It is because we can use the data of anomalous precession to determine the profile as well as the strength of the string gauge field inside the solar system.
+In~\citep{pitjeva2009epm,Iorio:2009}, after taking careful account of the influence of all other planets on the orbit of the planet concerned, anomalous precessions for Saturn were reported, for which no explanation within the standard paradigm seems to exist.
+This anomaly disappeared in successive analyses (Fienga et a.
+2011, Pitjev \& Pitjeva 2013) in the sense that, nowadays, non-zero extra-precessions at a statistically significant level are absent; however intervals statistically compatible with zero for allowed values for any anomalous precessions are, indeed, obtained.
+It is thus an interesting laboratory to constrain our string model and ask if the string gauge field can explain the reported ranges of possible anomalous precession.
+Furthermore, this serves as an {\it independent} estimate of the upper bound on the strength of the string field in our galaxy.
+This estimate can thus be compared to the field strength estimate from the Milky Way rotation curves.
+It is because we can use the reported ranges of anomalous precession to determine the profile as well as a bound on the strength of the string gauge field inside the solar system.
 As it turns out, the extra field needed to generate the extra centripetal force to account for the anomalous precession has a profile of a dipole field generated by the Sun.
 It is then important to compare the magnitudes of field strength as obtained by different methods and observations.
 A consistent model should give similar values in the field strength for the same object.